o3de/o3de.org/content/docs/user-guide/editor/viewport/_index.md

 This feature has the following limitations:

-+ You can't yet change or customize shortcuts for the Viewport Interaction Model.
++ Custom shortcuts for the Viewport Interaction Model are not supported.

 **Topics**